notaryproject/specifications/trust-store-trust-policy-specification.md

 **Q: How should multiple signatures requirements be represented in the trust policy?**

-**A:** Noltary v2 doesn't support n out m signature requirement verification scheme.
+**A:** Notary v2 doesn't support n out m signature requirement verification scheme.
 Validation succeeds if verification succeeds for at least one signature.

 **Q: Should local revocation and TSA servers be listed in the trust policy to support disconnected environments?**